Following on from our festive Santa STEM challenges we’ve now got some fun Elf on the Shelf Ideas for you, all with a Christmas STEM twist.

 Elf STEM Challenges

-Reach the Tree Top
+Decorate the Tree

 A lolly stick catapult would work nicely for this, or a ladder made from paper or straws.
 If you make the ladder try to think how to test how strong it is.

 Design and build a parachute to drop a present down to Santa from the sleigh.

 Save the Elf on the Shelf

 What type of harness will you build for your elf?
 Would a candy cane work?

 Can you time how long it takes the elf to reach the bottom?
 Do you think the time will change if you make the elf heavier?